mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

 (Run ``cmake -LH ..`` for a list of other options.)

 Now that we have project files generated, we can either open the project in Visual Studio or compile from the command line.
-Let's build using the command line program ``msbuild.exe``
+Let's build using the command line program ``msbuild.exe``:

 .. code-block:: none

-  msbuild.exe ALL_BUILD.vcxproj
+  msbuild.exe /p:Configuration=RelWithDebInfo ALL_BUILD.vcxproj

+Visual Studio's default build type is ``Debug``, but we recommend a release build with debug info for production use.
 Now that libmongoc and libbson are compiled, let's install them using msbuild.
 It will be installed to the path specified by ``CMAKE_INSTALL_PREFIX``.

 .. code-block:: none